009——Build log——Updated weekly

 Going public with progress.
 The goal: treat this like a wet-lab notebook anyone can read.
 Trainers, clinicians, and investors shouldn't have to wait for a pitch deck to see what we're working on — they should be able to watch the prototype take shape, week by week.

-Next up: finishing the 2D pyEIT mesh, filing the provisional patent, and running the first Hilbert-Huang pass on a clean reference signal to baseline the denoising before we touch the phantom.
+Next up: finishing the 2D pyEIT mesh, filing the provisional patent, and running the first Hilbert-Huang pass on a clean reference signal to baseline the diagnosing before we touch the phantom.

 #public-build#dev-log#transparency